chaoss/wg-risk/README.md

 ### Goal

-Between March 2019 and September 2019 we will execute a launch plan with limited goals:

 Identify Stakeholders and Validate Interest
 - Identify market segments and stakeholders
 - Understand Who cares about Open Source Risk (and why)